 To varying degrees, each of these has captured the imagination of the broader public.
 It is unclear, however, how each set of reimaginings might be realized, especially in low-income communities of color where police and policing practices are arguably as much the source of deep and long standing harms as the source of protection and support.

 To gain traction on this most urgent of issues, the Program in Criminal Justice organized a speaker series on this theme.
 Reimagining Community Safety: A Program in Criminal Justice Speaker Series is an effort to better understand from the perspective of practitioners, policymakers, community leaders and activists, and academics 1) the long-standing nature and roots of this seemingly intractable problem, 2) why reforms have generally failed to achieve desired results, 3) what a different approach to community safety looks like, 4) what ongoing efforts in communities across the country hold promise for real and sustained change, and 5) what considerations should guide our evaluations of these efforts.
 Taken together, the speakers’ contributions represent a kind of narrative arc, ending primarily with community leaders and activists pointing the way to real and sustained change.

 Sandra Susan Smith, Daniel & Florence Guggenheim Professor of Criminal Justice and Faculty Director of the Program in Criminal Justice Policy and Management at Harvard Kennedy School and Carol K. Pforzheimer Professor at the Radcliffe Institute.

-The recordings of the previous speakers in the Reimagining Community Safety: A Program in Criminal Justice Speaker Series can be found on our Past Events page or our YouTube channel.
+The recordings of the previous speakers in the Reimagining Community Safety: A Program in Criminal Justice Speaker Series can be found on our YouTube channel.